Gianatmaja/Gianatmaja/README.md

 ## About Me
 - 🔭 I focus on data science, machine learning, and business analytics.
 - 🖥 I mainly use Python, SQL, and R.
-- 💼 I have over 2 years of experience as a data & analytics consultant where I supported MLOps implementation, data automation, data management, and digital transformation projects.
+- 💼 I have 3 years of experience as a data & analytics consultant where I supported MLOps implementation, data automation, data management, and digital transformation projects.
-- 🎓 I studied Actuarial Science in Heriot-Watt University, under the School of Mathematical & Computer Sciences, and am currently doing a Master's in Business Analytics at Nanyang Business School, in Nanyang Technological University.
+- 🎓 I studied Actuarial Science in Heriot-Watt University, under the School of Mathematical & Computer Sciences, and Business Analytics at Nanyang Business School, in Nanyang Technological University.
 - 📍 I'm currently based in Singapore.
 - 🔗 For more details, visit [my Linkedin profile](https://www.linkedin.com/in/gianatmaja/).